xma711/notebook/machine_learning/sample_complexity/README.md

 In many cases, the empirical research focuses on designing good hypothesis classes for a certain domain.

 Note that by now we are always talking about one single set of training data (there is no test data).
-Will the existence of the test data change the bias-complexity tradeoff?? (the answer is no. read the next section.)
+Will the existence of the test data change the bias-complexity tradeoff? (the answer is no. read the next section.)

 Is it possible to reduce approximation error while maintaining estimation error?